-- 3.1 All the staff in our school take all forms of bullying seriously, and seek to prevent it from taking place. - 3.2 Teachers keep their own records of all significant incidents that happen in their class, and that they are aware of in the school.
-If teachers witness an act of bullying, they will either investigate it themselves or refer it to the headteacher.
+- 3.1 All the staff in our school take all forms of bullying seriously and seek to prevent it from taking place. - 3.2 If teachers or supported playground leaders witness an act of bullying, they will either investigate it themselves or refer it to the anti-bullying coordinator and the headteacher.
 The parents of the child will be informed.
-Teachers and support staff do all they can to support the child who is being bullied. - 3.3 There is a Serious Incident Book which is kept in the Head Teacher's office in which staff record all incidents of bullying that occur both in and out of class.
+Teachers and support staff do all they can to support the child who is being bullied.

+3.3 There is an anti-bullying record book which is kept in the Head Teacher's office in which staff record all incidents of bullying that occur both in and out of class.
 We also record incidents that occur near the school, or on the children's journey between school and home.
-Any adult member of staff who witnesses an act of bullying should record it in the log. - 3.4 When any bullying has taken place between members of a class, the teacher will deal with the issue immediately.
-This will involve fully investigating the situation, and may then involve informal counselling and support for the victim, and taking direct preventative action with the perpetrator.
+Any adult member of staff who witnesses an act of bullying should record it in the log.
+Within the form we ensure that all vulnerabilities have been addressed to ensure there is not a pattern to the incidents.

+- 3.4 When any bullying has taken place between members of a class, the teacher will deal with the issue immediately.
+This will involve fully investigating the situation and may then involve informal counselling and support for the victim, and taking direct preventative action with the perpetrator.
 Time is spent talking to the child who has done the bullying, explaining to them why their action was wrong and how they should change their behaviour in future.
 We inform the headteacher and, in some cases, the special needs co-ordinator (SENCO).
 We then invite the child's parents or carers into the school to discuss the situation.
 In more extreme cases, e.g. where these initial discussions have proved ineffective, the headteacher may contact external support agencies, such as social services.
-Members of the School Council play an active role as "Peace Makers" both proactively and in response to incidents.

-Approved by the Governing body: 3rd October 2016

-- 3.5 All members of staff routinely attend in-service training which is led by the PSHCE co-ordinator training, which equips them to identify bullying and to follow school policy and procedures with regard to behaviour management. - Teachers and other members of staff are particularly aware of the recent increasing opportunities for 'cyber bullying' through text messaging on mobile phones, or on social networking sites on the Internet.
+Members of the School Council and playground leaders play an active role as "Peace Makers" both pro-actively and in response to incidents. - 3.5 All members of staff routinely attend in-service training which is led by the PSHCE co-ordinator training, which equips them to identify bullying and to follow school policy and procedures with regard to behaviour management. - 3.6 Teachers and other members of staff are particularly aware of the recent increasing opportunities for 'cyber bullying' through text messaging on mobile phones, or on social networking sites on the Internet.
 The school takes steps to make parents and carers aware of the dangers of unsupervised use of mobiles phones or the Internet (Mobile Phone Policy) and to educate pupils about the proper use of modern technologies.
 Each class teacher will deliver E-Safety. - 3.7 Teachers use a range of methods to help prevent bullying and to establish a climate of trust and respect for all.
 They use drama, role-play, stories etc., within the formal curriculum, to help pupils understand and empathise with the feelings of bullied children, and to practise the restraint required to avoid lapsing into bullying behaviour.
 Circle time is used to praise, reward and celebrate the success of all children, and thus to help create a positive atmosphere.
 Within Foundation Stage, Key Stage 1 and Lower Key Stage 2, children benefit from them opportunity to take part in the Massage in Schools Programme.
 Daily peer massage sessions take place in order to promote positive relationships and communication skills.